Bonxy/astro-blog-cms/src/content/blog/2025-09-13-travelling-into-around-paris.md

   - trains to disney
   - trains to paris
   - village nature paris
-  - old-wordpress-import
+  - old-wordpress-fixed
 description: Travelling into Paris from Disney Land or surrounding areas isn't as daunting as it looks.
 ---
 Travelling into Paris from Disney Land or surrounding areas isn't as daunting as it looks.

 Ive recently just stayed at [Center Parcs Villages Nature Paris](https://www.centerparcs.eu/in-en/france/fp_VN_holiday-park-villages-nature-paris) for a week and went to Disneyland and did all things Disney in the area but we also wanted to go into Paris to go and see things like the Eifel Tower, Lourve, Notre Dam etc. So i decided to jot down some notes on how we got there and what lines we used, ticket information etc as we couldn't find much information online.